Apple just made it way less annoying to unlock your device

 Yet at the Apple “Time Flies” event this week, which brought us new Apple Watch and iPad announcements, Apple announced a game-changing feature to unlock the latest generation of iPad Air.
 It’s a Touch ID sensor, built right into iPad’s tiny power button.
 So that means you can turn on or wake your device, and unlock it, with a single gesture.

 The button looks like just the sort of micro engineering feat that Apple is so good at.
 It’s comprised of a laser-cut sapphire top (a hard glass, essentially), a tiny stainless steel frame, and a rectangular sensor underneath.
 But on the outside, it looks and works pretty much like the Apple power button always has.
 There’s no aesthetic compromise or new gesture for the user to learn.
 It’s simply a boring old component given an apropos upgrade.
+(In fairness to who did it first, Samsung has a similar button in its Galaxy S10e.)

 The question remains, however, whether Apple will bring this feature to more devices.
 I can’t be the only one who’d love to see this Touch ID power button on the iPhone itself as an alternative to Face ID.
 (The next generation of iPhones are supposed to be announced next month.)
 One could even imagine Apple using this button as a sort of double password protection if someone opts to scan their face and take a fingerprint, too.